emmanuelkiranr/express-app/README.md

 app.engine("handlebars", engine());
 ```

-NOTE: Next we need a place to create different hbs views, automatically express and handlebars will look in the `views` folder, since that is the default value of where its gonna look.
-So if we want to overwrite this default property
+NOTE: Next we need a place to create different hbs views, automatically express and handlebars will look in the `views` folder, since that is the default value.
+So if we want to overwrite this default property:

 ```
 app.set('views', path.join(__dirname, 'views')) - default